-Happy Spring!
-Now that we are four months into 2017, it’s an ideal time to assess your organization’s progress against annual goals.
-Too often nonprofit leaders get so entrenched in their agency’s mission – and the daily tasks required to achieve it – that they fail to regularly evaluate their broader strategy.
+Too often nonprofit leaders get so entrenched in their organization’s mission – and the daily tasks required to achieve it – that they fail to regularly evaluate their broader strategy.
 Yet it is this very strategy that serves as the tactical blueprint for accomplishing your mission.

 And when it comes to creating and achieving strategic objectives, you must deeply understand your agency’s strengths, problems, opportunities, and threats (SPOT).
-This month, we will present a variety of assessments that provide SPOT data.
+There are a variety of assessments that provide SPOT data.
 These tools showcase individual strengths and illuminate opportunities for improvement.
-They include: The Myers-Briggs Type Indicator, the Strength Deployment Inventory, Thomas-Kilmann Conflict Mode Instrument, and Assess 360.
-In our next two blog articles, we will describe these four tools and provide practical anecdotes for how they can be applied.
+They include: The Myers-Briggs Type Indicator, the Strength Deployment Inventory, Thomas-Kilmann Conflict Mode Instrument, Assess 360, and DiSC.

 Myers-Briggs Type Indicator